 208/240 volt units are shipped from the factory wired for 240 volt transformer operation.
 For 208 volt operation, remove the lead from the transformer terminal marked 240v and connect it to the terminal marked 208v.
 For maximum ampacity and overcurrent protection, see Table 1.
 Provide power supply (or supplies) for the unit in accordance with Table 1, the unit wiring diagram and the unit rating plate.

-When a heater kit is installed: Connect the 2 wire plug of the air handler with the mating 2 wire plug of the heater kit.
+When an H6HK heater kit is installed: Connect the 2 wire plug of the air handler with the mating 2 wire plug of the heater kit.
 Connect the line voltage leads to the circuit breaker or terminal block provided.
 Connect the heater kit plug with the mating receptacle on the air handler control board.
-When installing a 25 kw or 30 kw heater kit, follow the instructions provided with the kit for proper installation.